Reopening Schools During COVID-19

 - Requiring masks for students at all times indoors (except while eating), including during indoor physical education (PE) and recess.
 Masks will not be required during outdoor PE and recess.

-- Requiring that students maintain a three-foot distance from each other at all times.
+- Requiring that students maintain a three-foot distance from each other at all times (for secondary grades in blended learning, there will be a six-foot separation between students).

 - Requiring staff to wear masks at all times and strongly recommending face shields at all times while working in-person with students, while maintaining a six-foot distance from students and other adults.